-LIBOR Transition Risk - Certain instruments in which the Fund may invest rely in some fashion upon the London Interbank Offered Rate (LIBOR).
-The United Kingdom's Financial Conduct Authority, which regulates LIBOR, has announced plans to phase out the use of LIBOR.
-The ICE Benchmark Administration, as LIBOR administrator, announced it ceased publication of U.S. dollar ("USD") LIBOR for the most common tenor (overnight and one, three, six and twelve months) as of June 30, 2023, and it ceased publication of USD LIBOR for the less commonly used tenors of one week and two months as well as all tenors of non-USD LIBOR as of December 31, 2021.
-In 2014, the U.S. Federal Reserve (the "Fed") commissioned an Alternative Reference Rates Committee ("ARRC") to recommend a benchmark interest rate to replace LIBOR.
-For dollar denominated loans and securities, ARRC identified the Secured Overnight Financing Rate ("SOFR") as its preferred alternative rate.
-SOFR is based on transactions in the U.S. Treasury repurchase market where banks and investors borrow or lend U.S. Treasury securities overnight.
-Any potential effects of the transition away from LIBOR on the Fund or on certain instruments in which the Fund invests are not known.
-The transition process may involve, among other things, increased volatility or illiquidity in markets for instruments that relied on LIBOR.
+LIBOR Transition Risk - Certain instruments in which the Fund may invest previously relied in some fashion upon the London Interbank Offered Rate ("LIBOR").
+The UK Financial Conduct Authority (the "FCA"), which regulates LIBOR, has implemented plans to phase out the use of LIBOR.
+As of June 30, 2023, the ICE Benchmark Administration Limited (the "IBA"), as LIBOR administrator, ceased publication of USD LIBOR for the most common tenors (overnight and one, three, six and twelve months), and as of December 31, 2021, the IBA had ceased publication of USD LIBOR for the less commonly used tenors of one week and two months as well as all tenors of non-USD LIBOR.
+Until September 30, 2024, the IBA will continue to publish the one-month, three-month and six-month USD LIBOR tenors using a synthetic methodology that is permanently unrepresentative of the underlying markets such tenors previously sought to measure.
+Use of the synthetic LIBOR tenors is permitted only for legacy contracts; all new use of synthetic USD LIBOR is prohibited.
+There remains uncertainty regarding the potential effects of the transition away from LIBOR on the Fund or on certain instruments in which the Fund invests.
+The transition process may involve, among other things, increased volatility or illiquidity in markets for instruments that currently rely on LIBOR, or previously relied on LIBOR.
 The transition may also result in a reduction in the value of certain instruments held by the Fund.
 Any such effects of the transition away from LIBOR, as well as other unforeseen effects, could result in losses to the Fund.